 4. Give Your Dog Something to Do.

 A free-for-all with family, food, and (maybe) football is a lot for a dog to take in.
-When you put your dog away for her breaks, give her a frozen stuffed Kong (you can use some turkey breast from the table or just peanut butter), a bully stick, or a puzzle toy to keep her busy.
+When you put your dog away for her breaks, give her a puzzle toy (click the link to get a list of my 23 favorites) to keep her busy.

 Commanding your dog to listen to obedience commands isn’t likely to work well in such a distracting environment.
 Instead of trying to get your dog to sit-stay away from the table, use a crate or baby gate and occupy your dog with a tasty treat.